Workshop Schedule

 Target Audience: experts, scientist and interested layman

-Participants are required to bring a laptop or other smart device with an internet connection
+Prerequisites: Participants are required to bring a laptop or other smart device with an internet connection

 Description: Within this workshop, we present an overview of state of the art and new research in Digital Forensics.
 The digital field is special due to the rate of change.
 Many new developments are seen in mobile forensics (such as side channel attacks) and the analysis of data from IoT devices.
 Furthermore, the use of AI in Digital Forensics is discussed, with for example, the analysis of activity of a person derived from data.
 Forensic big data platforms are presented, and solutions for handling the huge amounts of confiscated data.
 Several European projects (Starlight, UNCOVER and DigforAsp) are also brought to the table, as well as the goals of the ENFSI Forensic IT working group.
 Examples of the practical use of AI in digital forensic investigations are given, such as identifying life threats in millions of “encrochat” messages.